Available positions will be posted here

 Interact with colleagues, and be courteous and respectful to clients.

 You are proficient with computer programs such as regular office hardware and software, and programs such as GIS, GPS and navigation software.

-Use of field tablets for data entry, navigation, and data management
+Use of field tablets and georeferencing cameras for data entry, navigation, and data management

 Experience with GPS/InReach is an asset.

 Position Type: Contract

 Location: Thunder Bay with travel to field sites throughout northern Ontario.

 Salary: $20-$25 per hour, to be negotiated based on training and experience